magento/merchdocs/src/cms/page-builder-media-map.md

    ![]({% link images/images-ee/page-builder-media-maps-settings-add-location-coordinates-url.png %}){: .zoom}
    _Google Maps - copy coordinates from URL_

-   **Method 2:** Copy from “What’s here?”
+   **Method 2:** Copy from "What's here?"

-   - Right-click the red pin that marks the location on the map and choose **What’s here?** in the menu.
+   - Right-click the red pin that marks the location on the map and choose **What's here?** in the menu.

       ![]({% link images/images-ee/page-builder-media-maps-settings-add-location-pin-menu.png %}){: .zoom}
-      _Google Maps - What’s here?_
+      _Google Maps - What's here?_

    - In the displayed label, copy the text, including the coordinates and paste the text into a notepad.